Always the Sun: Charts

+Weekly charts

 Issue with "Big in America"

 The two tracks from the seven-inch single were reissued in December 1986, as half of a double seven-inch release of the band's next single, "Big in America".

 Sunny Side Up Mix

 Following Hugh Cornwell's departure from the band in August 1990, Epic Records decided to release a greatest hits compilation album.
 To promote this compilation, a remix of "Always the Sun" was released as a single on 24 December 1990, Christmas Eve.
 The remix consisted of extra guitar work from new guitarist John Ellis and a slight variation in the music, although Cornwell's original vocals were still used.
 Like the original, the single got good airplay, but peaked at no. 29, one place higher than the original.
 Cornwell stated in his book Song by Song that he was not angered by the remix, asserting that he was privileged that Epic Records thought "Always the Sun" was good enough to be re-released, and feeling that the band changed little of the original recordings.